our specialty seabirds

 charter trips

-Ideal for a bunch of birding mates, birdwatching tour groups, photography clubs etc to have your own stunning New Zealand seabird experience out at The Petrel Station ... and every tour helps towards the research.
+Ideal for a bunch of birding mates or birdwatching group to have your own stunning New Zealand seabird experience out at The Petrel Station ... and every bird tour helps towards the seabird research project.